choeffer/360pibot/docs/intro.rst

 the Raspberry Pis GPIOs is a big advantage of the used pigpio_ module.
 It is also possible to use the modules on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
-For both ways, using the modules on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be made in the source code, they work in both cases.
+For both ways, using the modules on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be done in the source code of the modules.

 All the default values in the modules are the once which are used while experimenting/developing with the demo implementation.
 They provide a good starting